randy3k/AutoWrap/README.md

 #### Punctuations

-To avoid breaking when a punctuation mark is at the wrap width, you can change the follwing.
-Default setting is `",.?;:'\""`.
+To avoid a punctuation mark at the wrap width to break alone, the following setting was used.
+You can change default setting below by adding more punctuation.

     {
         "auto_wrap_end_chars" : ",.?;:'\""